MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-concept-cross-train.md

 ## LUIS-to-LUIS cross training

 By cross training the LUIS models in your bot, you enable a process called _Global interrupts_.
 This means that if there are no triggers in the active adaptive dialog that can handle the intent returned by the recognizer, the bot will bubble it up to the dialog's parent dialog, using adaptive dialogs _consultation mechanism_.
 If the parent dialog does not have a trigger to handle the intent, it continues to bubble up until it reaches the root dialog.
 Once the intent is handled, the conversation flow continues where it left off.
 For a more detailed discussion on Global interrupts see [Handling interruptions globally][Global-interrupts] in the _handling interruptions in adaptive dialogs_ concepts article.
+For LUIS models cross trained with other LUIS models, you will use the [LUIS recognizer][luis-recognizer].

 Common uses for global interrupts include creating basic dialog management features such as help or cancel in the root dialog that are then available to any of its child dialogs, as mentioned in the introduction. global interrupts also enables users to seamlessly change the direction of the conversational flow.
 Consider the following example in this fictional travel bot.